beancount/beangulp/examples/README.md

   fetch from your bank(s).

+## Example Files Organization - Simpler

 Note that you could further simplify and merge some of these together for your convenience.
-This example shows that in the most general case you could store all of these things separately.
-In fact, the first four directories could all be stored to a single repository, if you want to keep really simple.
+The example above shows that in the most general case you could store all of these things separately.
+In fact, the first four directories could all be stored to a single repository, if you wanted to keep things really simple.
+We recommend you start that way, especially if all the information is overwhelming.

+Here's an example for how you could start with all your files in one directory:

+    ledger/
+    ├── ledger.beancount
+    ├── ledger.import
+    ├── importers
+    │   ├── runtests.sh
+    │   ├── acme
+    │   │   ├── acmebank1.pdf
+    │   │   ├── acmebank1.pdf.beancount
+    │   │   └── acme.py
+    │   └── utrade
+    │       ├── UTrade20140713.csv
+    │       ├── UTrade20140713.csv.beancount
+    │       ├── UTrade20150225.csv
+    │       ├── UTrade20150225.csv.beancount
+    │       ├── UTrade20150720.csv
+    │       ├── UTrade20150720.csv.beancount
+    │       └── utrade.py
+    └── documents
+        ├── Assets
+        │   └── US
+        │       ├── AcmeBank
+        │       └── UTrade
+        │           └── ...
+        ├── Expenses
+        ├── Income
+        └── Liabilities
+            └── US
+                └── CreditCard
+                    └── ...